ayushn21/bridgetown-content-security-policy/README.md

 The plugin allows you to define one or more Content Security Policies using a convenient Ruby DSL.

-The installation should create a `content_security_policy.config.rb` file in your project root.
+The installation should create a `content_security_policy.config.rb` file in your project's `config` directory.
 More info about the DSL is contained in the file.

 You can define a specific CSP for pages by setting `content_security_policy:` in your frontmatter; and then defining the relevent CSP in `content_security_policy.config.rb`.